aspnet/Benchmarks/src/BenchmarksDriver2/README.md

   --[JOB].source.dockerImageName                                           The name of the docker image to create, e.g., actix_raw
   --[JOB].source.dockerContextDirectory                                    The folder in which the Docker file is built relative to, e.g., frameworks/Rust/actix/
   --[JOB].source.dockerFetchPath                                           The path in the Docker container that contains the base path for the --fetch option, e.g., ./output
+  --[JOB].source.dockerLoad                                                The path of an image to use for 'docker load', e.g, "./myimage.tar"
+  --[JOB].source.dockerCommand                                             The 'docker run' command, e.g, "./startup.sh"
   --[JOB].buildArguments <argument>                                        An argument to pass to 'docker build' as a '--build-arg' value.
 Can be used multiple times to define multiple values.

   ## Diagnostics